Epistemic Neural Networks: Epistemic neural networks

-Given an input $x$ and parameters $\theta$, a conventional NN produces an output $f_\theta(x)$.
-The output $f_\theta(x, z)$ of an ENN depends additionally on an \textit{epistemic index} $z$.
-An ENN specifies a fixed reference distribution $P_Z$ for the epistemic index.
-Typical choices include a uniform distribution over a finite set or a standard Gaussian over a vector space.
+An ENN architecture, on the other hand, is specified by a pair: a parameterized function class $f$ and a reference distribution $P_Z$.
+The vector-valued output $f_\theta(x, z)$ of an ENN depends additionally on an \textit{epistemic index} $z$, which takes values in the support of $P_Z$.
+Typical choices of the reference distribution $P_Z$ include a uniform distribution over a finite set or a standard Gaussian over a vector space.
 The index $z$ is used to express epistemic uncertainty.
 In particular, variation of the network output with $z$ indicates uncertainty that might be resolved by future data.
 As we will see, the introduction of an epistemic index allows us to represent the kind of uncertainty required to generate useful joint predictions.

-In typical classification settings, a conventional neural network produces a marginal prediction that assigns a probability $\softmax(f_\theta(x))_y$ to each class $y$.
-A joint prediction across inputs $x_1,\ldots,x_\tau$ would assign a probability to each class combination $y_1,\ldots,y_\tau$.
-While conventional neural networks are not designed to provide joint predictions, joint predictions can be produced by multiplying marginal predictions:

-However, as discussed earlier, such use of marginal predictions fails to distinguish ambiguity from insufficiency of data.
-ENNs address this by enabling more expressive joint predictions through integrating over epistemic indices:

-This integration introduces dependencies so that joint predictions are not necessarily just the product of marginals.
-Figure~\ref{fig:all_nn_diagrams} illustrates the difference between conventional and epistemic neural network architectures.

-Although the ENN framing and notation are new, all existing approaches to uncertainty estimation can be expressed as ENNs.
-In particular, any Bayesian neural network (BNN) can easily be written as an ENN.
-Where a conventional NN produces output $f_\theta(x)$, a BNN then maintains a posterior distribution over weights $\theta$ \citep{neal2012bayesian}.
-For any posterior distribution, we can define reference distribution $P_Z$ and parameterized class of functions $g_{\theta'}$ such that a prediction $f_{g_{\theta'}(Z)}(x)$, with $Z$ sampled from $P_Z$, reflects predictive uncertainty equivalent to that of the original BNN.
-Concretely, a `deep ensemble' can be expressed as an ENN by taking $Z$ to index particles of the ensemble and the reference distribution $P_Z$ to be uniform across these indices.
-For Monte Carlo dropout, we could take $Z$ to identify the dropout mask \citep{Gal2016Uncertainty}.
-See Appendix~\ref{app:enn_examples} for full details and link to open-source code.

-While ENNs and BNNs are closely related, there are some important differences.
-Where BNNs typically view neural network weights as unknown parameters to be inferred, ENNs focus on the resultant predictive distributions.
-Though ENNs maintain parameters and adapt them to data, the approach ascribes no semantic meaning to them.
-The sole role of ENN parameters is in driving effective predictions.
-While all BNNs can be naturally framed as ENNs, it is not the case that all ENNs are natural to describe as BNNs.
-The epinet, which we will introduce in Section~\ref{sec:epinet}, serves as an example of such an ENN.